FormidableLabs/builder-init/README.md

 ### Templates Directory Ingestion

+As a preliminary matter, `init/` is the out-of-the box templates directory default for a special prompts variable `_templatesDir`.
+You can override this in an `init.js` either via `prompts` (allowing a user to pick a value) or `derived` data.
+Either of these approaches can choose 1+ different directories to find templates than the default `init/`.

-`builder-init` mostly just walks the `init/` directory of an archetype looking for any files with the following features:
+`builder-init` mostly just walks the templates directory of an archetype looking for any files with the following features:

-* An empty / non-existent `init/` directory is allowed, although nothing will be written out.
+* An empty templates directory is permitted, but a non-existent one will produce an error.
-* If an `init/.gitignore` file is found, the files matched in the templates directory will be filtered to ignore any `.gitignore` glob matches.
+* If an `<_templatesDir>/.gitignore` file is found, the files matched in the templates directory will be filtered to ignore any `.gitignore` glob matches.
   This filtering is done at _load_ time before file name template strings are expanded (in case that matters).

-`builder-init` tries to intelligently determine if files in the `init/` directory are actually text template files with the following heuristic:
+`builder-init` tries to intelligently determine if files in the templates directory are actually text template files with the following heuristic:

 1. Inspect the magic numbers for known text files and opportunistically the